 Am I Eligible for Agent Orange Compensation?

-Veterans who served in Vietnam between 1962 and 1975 or near the Korean demilitarized zone between September 1, 1967, to August 31, 1971, are believed to have been exposed to Agent Orange.
+Veterans who served in Vietnam between January 9, 1962, and May 7, 1975 or near the Korean demilitarized zone between September 1, 1967, to August 31, 1971, are believed to have been exposed to Agent Orange.
+Veterans who served in Thailand during the Vietnam and Korean War efforts with exposure on or near the perimeters of military bases between Feb.
+28, 1961 and May 7, 1975 may also have a legal claim to agent orange benefits.
 If they have developed a presumptive condition the VA recognizes as associated with the effects of, the veteran or their survivors may be eligible for service-connected disability benefits.
 The veteran’s DD214 typically reflects the qualifying service in Korea or Vietnam.

 A veteran who can prove that he or she placed a “boot on the ground” during the war in Vietnam or the Korean demilitarized zone and has any disease on the list may receive service-connection for new or previously denied VA disability claims without having to prove individually that his or her affliction was actually caused by their service.
 This is known as a legal presumption.